-The global dairy industry entered 2008 dealing with the historic high prices of late 2007, partly as a result of adverse weather conditions in grain and dairy producing regions of the world.
-While these natural phenomena constrained dairy production, there was a growing demand for dairy products from an increasingly wealthy developing world, which resulted in a depletion of surplus dairy stocks in various producing countries.
-However, the economic situation that deteriorated worldwide in 2008 negatively impacted the demand for dairy products, including in emerging markets such as Asia and Africa, causing dairy prices to fall sharply in the second half of 2008, and into 2009.
-In order to mitigate the negative impacts on their dairy industries, developed countries instituted policy measures.
+The economic situation that deteriorated worldwide in 2008 negatively impacted the demand for dairy products, including in emerging markets such as Asia and Africa, causing dairy prices to fall sharply in the second half of 2008 and into 2009.
+In certain countries, dairy prices even fell to levels below cost of production, which resulted in a reduction of milk production.
+In order to mitigate the negative impacts on their dairy industries, many governments worldwide instituted policy measures which concrete efficiency has yet to be proven.